-The 2017 results were reported back to the HTO via in-person meetings in 2018.
+The 2018 results will be reported back to the HTO via in-person meetings in 2019.
 DFO stayed in close contact with the HTO and community during this past summer's research by in-person visits, phone calls and emails.
 Following our May 2017 meeting the HTO stated that they were glad to see that we were planning to continue the work and provided DFO with multi-year support.
-We are planning on consulting with the HTO in spring 2019 where we will provide an in-person summary of the 2017 research specifics and discuss plans for 2019.

-Figure 1: Length frequency histograms of Koluktoo Bay Arctic Char collected from multi-mesh gillnet surveys in August 2017.
+Figure 1: Length frequency histogram of Koluktoo Bay and Saatut Arctic Char collected from multi-mesh gillnet surveys in August 2017 and 2018.